Robotawi/ROS-Industiral_developer_training/README.md

 roslaunch myworkcell_moveit_config demo.launch
 roslaunch myworkcell_support workcell.launch
 ```
-This will get the planned motion displayed as expected.
+This will get the planned motion visualized in rviz as expected.

+### EX 4.1
+Using moveit for cartesian path planning.
+This is if we care about how the robot ought to move **between** two points

 ### Other interesting ROS industrial related resources:
 - [ ] [Moveit Developers Tutorials.](https://ros-planning.github.io/moveit_tutorials)